-These little bites are so simple to throw together.
+These Mexican-inspired bites are so simple to throw together.

 Just bake until soft, split open, scoop out the insides, and then load them up with black beans or a protein of your choice and sprinkle with cheese.
 Pop them back in the oven to warm through and bam – you have an easy appetizer or vegetarian entree to share with friends…or hog all for yourself.
 Your call.

 To make these vegan, simply use non-dairy substitutions for sour cream and cheese (such as Daiya products), sub just guacamole, or omit altogether.

 These loaded “boats” are sweet, savory and so satisfying.
 I had just a couple for lunch along with some chips and salsa and was full for hours.

 They’d make a great take-along dish to barbecues, especially for vegan/gluten-free/vegetarian friends.
 I just love that they’re healthy, loaded with flavor and super simple.
 But the fact that they’re portable doesn’t hurt either.
 Happy munching!